ThatConference/that-website/markdown/counselor-submission-faq.md

 ### What happened to my old sessions?

 After THAT Conference 2019, we deleted our old site and created a new one from the ground up.
 Everything went with it, including sessions.
-We are currently working to build out the rest of the site functionality, including migrating over past sessions and speakers.
+We are currently working to build out the rest of the site functionality, including migrating over past sessions and Counselors.
 [Sign up for our newsletter](#newsletter), [join THAT Slack](https://thatslack.thatconference.com/) and/or watch our social media as we announce new site functionality as we release it.

 ### My child is under 13 years of age, what should I do?